mjiansun/cifar10-vgg16/README.md

 #### Files
 Source Files:
-* vgg_transfer.py - The main file with training
+* vgg_transfer.py - The main file for training the modified VGG16 model with cifar10-Dataset.
 * vgg.py - Modified version of Keras VGG implementation to change the minimum input shape limit for cifar-10 (32x32x3)
 * shownetworkFilters.py - Visualizes some of the filters in the 'block3_conv1' layer
 * vgg_predict.py - Takes 2 images from the cifar10-Dataset and predicts the classes.